Corporate Governance System

-The Group Audit Department, which comprises nineteen members as of April 1, 2016, is responsible for internal audits.
-The department puts business audit plans into effect and reports on the results of the audits to the Audit Committee.
+The Group Audit Department, which has responsibility for internal audits, is independent of executive functions.
+The Department systematically conducts business audits and reports on the results of its audits to the Audit Committee.
 In addition, the Audit Committee maintains a framework of cooperation that enables it to direct the Audit Committee Secretariat or the Group Audit Department to conduct audits, investigations and other activities, as necessary.
 As well as giving suggestions and guidance on areas of improvement to departments undergoing audits, the Audit Committee works to improve the effectiveness of internal controls.

 Systems to Ensure the Proper Operation of the Company and its Subsidiaries

 We have instituted administrative rules for Group companies, requiring them to seek prior approval for important management matters.

 We constantly monitor for conflicts of interest or unusual transactions between the parent and subsidiaries, with executive offices reporting as needed to the Audit Committee.

 The Group Audit Department internally audits or advises Group companies, presenting its results of audits and other activities to the Audit Committee while endeavoring to increase the effectiveness of internal controls by pointing out areas requiring improvement by providing instruction to audited business units.

 The Legal and Compliance Department oversees risk management for the Group while obtaining reports from Group companies on adverse incidents and providing instructions as needed.